HumphreyBoaGart/dotfiles/README.md

 sudo apt install libadwaita-1-0 gnome-themes-extra gnome-themes-extra-data adwaita-qt adwaita-qt6
 ```

-### Hardware Dependencies
+### Other Dependencies

-These are all specific to the hardware I'm using, and you may not need them.
-You'll have to modify their associated references in the Waybar config file if you want to ditch any of these.
+These are just things called on some of the keybinds in `.config/sway/config` and `.config/waybar/config` that will not work if you do not have them.
+However, they are not really necessary at all to the core setup.
+A few of these (like iwd) are just specific to my hardware.
+Your mileage may vary.
+If you want to run this config out of the box and move on with your life, grab all of these too:

+- calcurse
+- gnome-clocks
+- process_viewer
+- btop
+- wdisplays
 - iwd
 - [blueman](https://github.com/blueman-project/blueman)
 - pulseaudio & pulseaudio-module-bluetooth
 - pavucontrol & pamixer
+- xwayland (for legacy app compatability)

 ## Environment Notes